Data intelligence empowering business strategy

 Silka Schreiber

-Silka is an experienced researcher and team leader specializing in China’s technological landscape and its implications for U.S. commercial and national security interests.
-She has led the development of intelligence products for U.S. corporations and government clients, with her research spanning China’s AI sector, talent acquisition strategies, and evolving regulatory frameworks in both China and the U.S. Her work integrates rigorous analysis with strategic insight, and she has directed cross-functional teams of linguist-analysts, engineers, and subject matter experts to build proprietary databases and deliver high-impact research.
+Silka is Director, Commercial Analysis at Pamir, and an experienced researcher specializing in China’s technological landscape and its implications for U.S. commercial and national security interests.
+She has led the development of intelligence products for U.S. corporations and government clients, with research spanning China’s AI sector, talent acquisition strategies, and evolving regulatory frameworks.